crysty10/CompanySpringDataJpa/README.md

     modify Audit, adding more constraints to find any object in database

 TODO's...
-    - make sure that Save and Update datetime aren't the same in before pointcut
+    - make sure that Save and Update datetime aren't the same in before pointcut (DONE)
     - try to resolve the same situation with AOP
     - ask Bogdan for more TODO :))